Sometimes they deliver blessings, poems, fragments of wisdom.

 Everyone has the capacity to hear God.
 And everyone has the right to define God, on her own terms.

-Over the past 27 years — the full sweep of my adulthood — I’ve continually redefined my own concept of God … and I’ve found new facets of freedom at every turn, and in every faith.
+I’ve continually redefined my own concept of God … and I’ve found new facets of freedom at every turn, and in every faith.

 My life story — like yours — could fill a whole book.